tyagishubham177/Azure-Courses-Summarized/README.md

 ## How to Contribute 🤝

 1. **Add Text from MS Learn**:
-   - Gather relevant content from MS Learn.
+   - Start by copying any unstructured content from MS Learn and copy back the markdown output.
 2. **Copy Output from GPT**:
    - Utilize the custom GPT for generating Markdown files.
 3. **Keep Adding .md Files**: